423s22/G4/Documentation/Dev Docs.md

 14. Open the URL provided by the terminal to install the app on your development store
 <br><br><br>

+## Troubleshooting Issues
+- Ensure your MySQL server is running
+- Ensure your MySQL user is setup properly with permissions
+- Ensure the latest MySQL files have been run
+- Ensure your ngrok account is setup properly, and you have authenticated your email
+- Run `shopify app tunnel stop` within the `better_than_sum` folder

 ## Contributions
 Create a new branch specific to the feature being added.